shaelebrown/TDApplied/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## Notes
+## NOTES

-* This is an eighth submission of this package, after a brief removal from CRAN (the authors were on vacation and unable to fix a bug quickly enough).
-The issue was that a Detritus was found due to improper clean up from parallelization, but this has been fixed.
-The version is now 0.1.2 to reflect this fix.
-* A previous version of this package was submitted under the name "TDAML", however that submission should be ignored.
+* a note about how this package used to be on CRAN but was removed due to not fixing problems in time is always there
+* a 'lastMiKTeXException' was found when looking for a detritus on windows, but I've read that this shouldn't be an issue (and no other detritus was found in other checks).
+* some of the examples run for over 5s, however these examples have been made as small and fast as possible without throwing errors
+* on Ubuntu there was a PREP error, however in the log there were only notes (like the ones above) and the build was successful
-* There are domain-specific words and author names in ML_and_Inference.Rmd which were flagged by devtools::check_spelling() but to the author's knowledge they are all spelled correctly (this did not result in a Note, however).
+* there are domain-specific words and author names in ML_and_Inference.Rmd which were flagged by devtools::check_spelling() but to the author's knowledge they are all spelled correctly
-* On the various platforms there are up to eleven functions with examples taking longer than 5s in elapsed time.
-These examples were made to be as small as possible while not throwing an error and not being unrealistic.
-The functions in this long examples are often intended to be run with more cores than two, however two cores were used to avoid causing issues on the server.
-* When checking on rhub windows there was a note about finding a detritus, called "lastMiKTeXException", however according to online posts this should not be an issue.
-* There is a PREPERROR when checking on rhub Ubuntu Linux, however the log files say the build was successful.